Checkio-Game-Missions/checkio-empire-achilles-tortoise/info/story.md

 > – as recounted by Aristotle, Physics VI:9, 239b15

-Two running target.
-Should we shoot each, or wait when they will be near each other.
+Our sentry guns have spotted two running targets.
+Should we shoot them now, or wait when they will be closer together?
-But will be they near?
-We need an experiment.
+We need to develop a protocol to handle this scenario.